davepinch/pinchy.cc/content/topics/people/f/franklin-delano-roosevelt/franklin-delano-roosevelt.md

 title: "Franklin D. Roosevelt"
 ⬅️: Herbert Hoover
 ➡️: Harry S. Truman
+born in:
+  - New York
+  - United States
 born on: 1882-01-30
 died on: 1945-04-12
 member of: Democratic Party